NZMSA/2021-Phase-2/2. Backend/Docs/6-implement-graphql-queries.md

         Update-Database
         ```

+        For macOS users open terminal and navigate to your project directory and run (also works for Windows using cmd)

+        ```bash
+        dotnet ef migrations add Initial
+        dotnet ef database update
+        ```

-        > This may fail due to you serverless SQL server is not running.
+        > This may fail due to your serverless SQL server is not running.
 Serverless SQL servers are slower on Cold boot you might want to retry after a few seconds.

 4. Now we have implemented all our models. let's run our API again!